 Dr. Panda at the Salk Institute for Biological Studies, is conducting a pilot study to examine the daily patterns in activity, sleep, and food/beverage intake in individuals diagnosed with Prader-Willi Syndrome.

 Study Purpose Soleno Therapuetics is conducting a Phase 3 study of DCCR to measure the drugs efficacy for treating hyperphagia in PWS.
 The study seeks to enroll 105 patients with PWS ages 8 years and older.
 The study will be a 15 week, randomized, double-blind, placebo-controlled study of Diazoxide Choline Controlled-Release Tablet (DCCR) and will require a once daily oral administration.
-Two sites are now open with an additional 8 sites expected to open soon.
+Five sites are now open with additional sites expected to open soon.

 FPWR is conducting a text-messaging based research study to assess weight changes in Prader-Willi syndrome (PWS) over a period of six months.
 We’d like to learn more about the normal variation in weight, over time, in the PWS population.
 We hope to recruit 150-300 individuals across the US and Canada to participate, so we can get a good picture of how weight changes over time.
 We anticipate that this study will inform future clinical trials for hyperphagia/obesity related therapies, and provide a basis for understanding how well potential therapies are working.
 Patients should not be enrolled in other clinical trials for the duration of this study.
 The study can be done from your home, with no visit to a clinic.